 The performance is great.
 The latest i5 CPU is superb for mixed-use.
 You can multitask without issues and have some serious work done on this device.
 Overall, MSI Modern 14 is a solid laptop for the price.
 But when compared to the Zenbook 13 UX331FA-AS51, it falls short, even though it packs a newer CPU.

 Climbing into the mid-range gaming category, we have the most powerful 2019 TUF model, the ASUS TUF FX505DV.
-It packs Ryzen 7 3750H CPU, 16 gigs of RAM and RTX 2060 GPU.
-These major upgrades over the budget model come with almost double price.
+It packs a Ryzen 7 3750H CPU, 16 gigs of RAM, and an RTX 2060 GPU.
+These major upgrades over the budget model come with almost a double in price.
 When it comes to the chassis, keyboard, and display, read the overview of the basic model.
 In short, okay 120 Hz 1080p display that lacks brightness and color gamut.

 On the other side, gaming performance is miles better than on the basic model.
 Expect silky smooth 60 frames per second in most modern AAA games with all settings turned to the max.
 Outliers include extremely demanding games such as Metro Exodus or Control.
 You can turn on RTX effects in games that support it, but the performance will dip below 40 FPS.
 When it comes to esports titles, they will run at 120 frames without any issue.

 Performance-wise, this is an excellent gaming laptop that’s also relatively affordable.
 The same chassis as on the base model combined with more powerful internals means the laptop will get quite hot on the GPU side when under load.